-is unbiased for $\Sigma$ and has distribution that converges to a rescaled Wishart distribution if the $\Phi_{\hat{T}_n}(T_i)$'s are approximately normally distributed \cite{tim_multivariate}.
-However, this estimate will be highly unstable when the number of trees is small compared to the number of leaves on the trees.
-Without wishing to make additional assumptions on covariance structure, stability could be introduced by imposing sparsity on the estimate.
-In addition to reducing variance, sparse estimates have the advantage of interpretability, because visualizing directions of variability across a large number of directions can be simplified by reducing the number of possible directions.
-While we obviously do not want to collapse trees to have a smaller number of edges, this approach may be useful when we wish to determine which splits have the least support.
-Sparse estimates accompanied by asymptotics (e.g. \cite{jankova2015confidence}) lend stability and interpretability to our method of detecting tree valued variability, trading off for bias and a non-standard pivot distribution.
-Note that our confidence set is constructed via the precision matrix (inverse covariance) and thus we prefer sparsity in the precision rather than covariance matrix.
+is unbiased for $\Sigma$ and has distribution that converges to a rescaled Wishart distribution if the $\Phi_{\hat{T}_n}(T_i)$'s are approximately normally distributed \citep{tim_multivariate} (see Section \ref{procedure} for a discussion).
+It is important to note that $S$ will be unstable when the number of trees is small compared to the number of leaves on the trees, and stability could be introduced by imposing sparsity on the estimate.